Matthew: Hey, everybody. Matthew Whitaker here. We’re doing a video on how to evict a tenant in Colorado.

 Thanks so much.

 So, we hope you’ll reach out to us, you can find us through Google searching and get our numbers there.
+Our Colorado Springs property management team will be ready to help you.

 So, Paul, thanks again so much for your time.